ondrejsevcik/ondrejsevcik.com/app/blog/_content/leaving-gmail.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Figure from "../../../components/blog/figure" import suspendedAccountsImg from "./suspended-accounts.jpg"

-export const meta = {
+---
-  title: "The Reason Why I Don’t Use Gmail as My Primary Email Anymore",
+title: "The Reason Why I Don’t Use Gmail as My Primary Email Anymore"
-  description:
-    "It’s been 2 years since I realized that my whole online presence is built around Google.
-And I did not like that idea.",
+description: "It’s been 2 years since I realized that my whole online presence is built around Google.
+And I did not like that idea."
-  image: suspendedAccountsImg.src,
+image: "/blog-images/suspended-accounts.jpg"
-  date: "2023-03-01",
+date: "2023-03-01"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 It’s been 2 years since I realized that my whole online presence is built around Google.